guildai/guildai/guild/tests/merge-impl.md

 - Mod to manifest - use `file:` prefix for file deps

 - Don't fail if run and target files are the same - just don't replaceq

+- Merge --preview option to see what would happen on a merge